paulgazz/podcasts/README.md

     ./podcasts.sh -o /path/to/store/podcasts

-This will download the latest podcasts from each show in `podcasts.conf` and store them in the given directory under show-name subdirectories.
+This will download the latest podcasts from each show in `podcasts.conf` and store them in the given directory under show name subdirectories.

 ## Advanced Usage